jak3/jak3.github.io/mica/global/en/about.rst

 .. contents::
     :depth: 2

+**THIS IS AN OLD VERSION, IT NEEDS TO BE UPDATED FROM THE ITALIAN PAGE**.

 My name is **Giacomo Mantani**, I am born in `Cesena
 <https://en.wikipedia.org/wiki/Cesena>`_ in 1992.
 I have a lot of passions: